STATEMENT OF

 The room we stayed in had a window view onto the courtyard at the front of the

-school and was directly opposite the media centre with a narrow road in-between.
+school and was directly opposite the media centre with a narrow road

 I went to bed about 12 o'clock on Saturday night.
 Staying in the room was Dan